In part two of our “how to write a brief” series, we’re looking at how to write a branding brief.

 Essentially, a branding brief is a way of communicating with a brand agency, about your design needs and requirements.

 At Canny, we’re no strangers to helping people with their branding brief.

 They’re not easy to write, and if you’ve never written a design brief before, you’re bound to need help.

 But, the majority of the input should could from you.
-The business owner, or Marketing Executive/Director of the company in question.
+The business owner, or someone on the marketing team of the company in question.